-As the Group's principal businesses are providing financial printing services, it does not consume a significant amount of water during operation.
-The Group's water consumption was mainly attributable to water consumed in office.
-Despite water consumption is considered insignificant due to business nature, the Group is dedicated to promoting behavioural changes in water usage at offices and encouraging water conservation.
+Despite considering water consumption as insignificant due to business nature, the Group is dedicated to promoting behavioural changes in water usage at offices and encouraging water conservation.
 Environmental signages on water-saving messages are posted in prominent places to remind employees to conserve water.
-Due to operating locations, the Group did not encounter any significant issue in sourcing water that is fit for purpose.
-With the above measures implemented, employees' awareness on water conservation has been enhanced.
+With the above measure implemented, employees' awareness on water conservation has been enhanced.
+The Group is committed to further promote water conservation by sending educational materials to employees starting from 2023.